 Home cleaning is a vital chore to retain a germ-free and hygienic environment.
 But cleaning is not an easy task.
 It comes with varied risks like handling hazardous chemical solutions, heavy lifting, and operating on wet floors.

-If one is aware the primary source of non-fatal injuries is unintentional slips and one is exposed to other injuries while cleaning, they should adhere to proper safety.
+If one is aware the primary source of non-fatal injuries is unintentional slips and one is exposed to other injuries while cleaning, one should adhere to proper safety.
 One should learn how to maintain safety while cleaning.
 Recklessness leads to accidents in most cases.
 Since prevention is better than cure, homeowners need a guide to cleaning safety.

 Top Useful Home Cleaning Hazards